-The contractor shall provide, develop, comprehensive written policies and procedures that detail how their program objectives will meet AMA, NCCHC and Pennsylvania Department of Corrections standards with proposal.
+The contractor shall provide and develop comprehensive written policies and procedures that detail how their program objectives will meet AMA, NCCHC and Pennsylvania Department of Corrections standards with proposal.
 All policies of the successful contractor, which are in effect written or otherwise at Lackawanna County Prison, and involve any responsibility of the security personnel shall be specifically discussed on an annual basis with the Warden and his/her designee especially to the extent such policy is required by NCCHC guidelines.
+Copies of applicable policy and procedures shall be included in the submitted proposal.